 Get has different meanings in different structures.
 Get + direct object: 'receive, fetch, obtain, buy' Get your coat - it's time to go.
 She got a letter from her mother.
 Get + adjective: 'become' It's getting cold.
 The problem is getting worse.
 Get + adverb particle / preposition: 'move, change position' What time do you usually get up ?
 It takes me an hour to get to work.
 I couldn't get on the bus because it was full.
 Complete the sentences using expressions with get.
-My English is getting better.
-I need to some out of the bank.
-Antonia some from Arthur this morning.

-- 4 What are you doing in my room? .....! - 5 If you go out in the rain without a coat, you'll ..... - 6 If you don't put on a sweater, you'll ..... - 7 We have to ..... the bus at the next stop. - 8 If I don't have breakfast, I ..... really ..... about eleven o'clock. - 9 I'm ...... ing ...... , I think I'll go to bed. - 10 It ..... early in winter.
+My English isgetting better.
+1 I need to 4 What are you doing in my room?!
+5 If you go out in the rain without a coat, you'll 7 We have to the bus at the next stop.
+8 If I don't have breakfast, I really about eleven o'clock.
+9 I'ming, I think I'll go to bed.
+10 It early in winter.
 Get is often used with a past participle.
-Common expressions: get burnt get dressed get undressed get changed get hurt get lost get married get divorced get broken

-This structure can be similar to a passive verb.

-Joe got arrested for drunk driving last week. (= ... 'was arrested' ... ) We never get invited anywhere.

-Complete the sentences with get and verbs from the box (use past participles).
+Common expressions: get burnt get dressed get undressed get changed get hurt get lost get married get divorced get broken This structure can be similar to a passive verb.
+Joe got arrested for drunk driving last week. (= 'was arrested') We never get invited anywhere.
+Complete the sentences with get and verbs from the box (use past participles). break burn change divorce dress invite lose marry send√ steal undress When he was 12 he To beautiful diver in the country.